 Record-keepers, third party administrators and actuaries are generally not considered fiduciaries when acting solely in their professional capacity.
 The employees of an employer who provide census data or do other ministerial tasks are not typically fiduciaries.
 The Plan Sponsor (usually the employer), board of directors, corporate officers, Trustees and individuals who select committee officials are all considered fiduciaries.

 Plan Sponsors may be able to reduce their liability by outsourcing some of their fiduciary duties while continuing to select and monitor their fiduciaries.
 Investment monitoring and selection may also be outsourced to either a 3(21) co-fiduciary or 3(38) fiduciaries.
-Some plan administration fiduciary duties may be outsourced to 3(16) fiduciaries.
+Many plan administration fiduciary duties can be outsourced to 3(16) fiduciaries.